tachneo/bulkcryptowallet/README.md

-Here is the **README.md** content in GitHub-ready markdown format.
-You can copy and paste it directly into your `README.md` file.
+Here is the complete **README.md** content wrapped entirely in code formatting (code block), so you can directly copy and paste it into GitHub:

 ```md
 # BSC Wallet Generator